DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 political project during the sixties.
 The Internet’s technical bases were already established in the seventies and deployed during the eighties as part of military and scientific research.
-But it was only in the nineties, when the United States authorized its commercial use that the Internet evolved into how we know it today.
+But it was only in the nineties, when the US authorized its commercial use that the Internet evolved into how we know it today.
 By this point the Internet had become firmly grounded on a few elementary principles that ensured its effectiveness and worldwide success.
 The Internet had to